patterniha/QQ-Tunnel/README.md

 `assemble_time`: data may need to splits into parts, and send in multiple DNS-Query, the other side buffer the parts and after all parts of each data is received, it merge them and then send it to kcp/wireguard/hysteria..., this is the timeout for waiting for other parts when the first part is received.

+# Tips

+1. don't forget to open port 53 on both sides.
+2. make sure dns_ips work before setting them up, the other side always send NOERROR-EMPTY-RESPONSE in response of each request, so first run the tunnel on the other side, then for each dns_ip run "dig @%dns_ip %send_domain %send_query_type", if you receive NOERROR-EMPTY-RESPONSE, it indicates that the dns_ip is working.